ForOhForError/Yet-Another-Magic-Card-Recognizer/README.md

 ### Loading sets and decklists

 Any sets and decklists can be seen in the settings pane, in the area below the function buttons.
-To switch this display from showing sets to showing decks (or vice versa), press the "Toggle Sets/Decks Listing" button.

-Toggling the display in this way will also refresh the listings, and is useful to display generated sets wiothout re-launching the program.
+Sets marked with a red X icon are available to be generated.
+These can be generated with the 'generate sets' option, or by selecting them in the selection pane and pressing 'generate selected'.

-Check the checkmark next to a set's name to load it for recognition.
-Sets can be unloaded by pressing the "Unload all sets" button, unloading all sets at once.
+Sets and decks can be unloaded by pressing the "Unload all" button, unloading all sets at once.

-All sets can be loaded at once by pressing the "Load all sets" button.
-This may take some time.
+Multiple sets can be loaded at once by pressing the "Load Selected" button.
+This loads the selected set, as well as any sub-sets.
+For example, using this feature on the "Sets" folder icon will load all sets recursively.
+Depending on the amount being loaded, this may take some time.
 Additionally, since recognition time scales as the number of loaded sets increase, this is not a recommended use case at the moment.

 ### Recognition